Many of the standards from the College and Career Readiness Anchor Standards for Reading were well supported by selected audiobooks.

 Find out what Moonbot Studios, that “secret zero-gravity colony inhabited by interstellar beings” in Shreveport, LA, has been up to.
 Once again, it defies reality.

 From preschool to middle grade, these nonfiction titles explore the animal kingdom and all its wild ways.

-This article was published in School Library Journal's January 2014 issue.
+This article was published in School Library Journal's July 2014 issue.
 Subscribe today and save up to 35% off the regular subscription rate.

 Delivering Quality Spanish-Language Books: The Guadalajara International Book Fair | Consider the Source

 How can we bring high quality Spanish-language books into American libraries?
 The Guadalajara International Book Fair is one answer.

 SLJ’s SummerTeen 2014 is nearly upon us.
 This free event on July 24 features some of the best YA authors―up close and personal.
 Check out the latest releases from the featured guests.
 Resources for the selected titles are included in this column’s award-winning LiveBinder.

 Chelsey Philpot’s Even in Paradise and Charles Finch’s The Last Enchantments explore the lush secret lives of the rich and privileged.